Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 - how the axes movements are related

 This information is sufficient to calculate new positions when changing angles/linear positions and to calculated inverse kinematics (i e. from endposition calculating back to the angles).
 This is possible, because the changed angles/positions are calculated from relative changes in respect to the reference angles.

+**To avoid rounding problems, for axes which intersect, it is advantageous to use this crossing point as point on the two axes.**

 Data model: